Brestovany: History

-Brestovany was first mentioned in a document called Zoborská listina from 1113, where it is referred-to as Bristem.
-In 1241 the village had to face an invasion of Tatars.
-Another difficulty came in 1271 when the Czech army conquered Trnava and its surrounding for some time.
-Brestovany became hereditary property of the town Trnava as of 1280, rendering its inhabitants serfs till the 1848 abolition of serfdom.
-In 1533 the village was invaded by the Ottoman empire, who plundered and burned it to the ground.
-In the 18th century the Chapel of Saint Martin and the Church of Saint John the Baptist were built there.
-In 1811 and 1818 fires seriously destroyed large parts of the village.
+The first recorded mention of Brestovany dates back to 1113 in a document known as the Zoborská listina, where it is referred to as Bristem.
+The village has faced numerous challenges throughout its history, including a Tatars invasion in 1241 and a conquest by the Czech army in 1271.
+In 1280, Brestovany became hereditary property of the town of Trnava, making its inhabitants serfs until the abolition of serfdom in 1848.
+The village was plundered and burned by the Ottoman Empire in 1533.

+In the 18th century, two significant religious structures were built in Brestovany: the Chapel of Saint Martin and the Church of Saint John the Baptist.
+The village suffered severe fires in 1811 and 1818, which destroyed large parts of it.

-As of 1824 Brestovany belonged to Polish count Jozef Saryusz Zamoyski, who had built a neoclassical mansion there, which now houses a primary school.
-Later it belonged to another Polish noble, Albert Wielopolski.
-Both noblemen are buried at the local cemetery.
+By 1824, Brestovany belonged to Polish count Jozef Saryusz Zamoyski, who built a neoclassical mansion in the village, now housing a primary school.
+The mansion later became the property of another Polish noble, Albert Wielopolski, both of whom are buried in the local cemetery.